petercraigmile/truncatedNormals/README.md

 Email questions about the code to pfc &lt;AT&gt; stat.osu.edu

-An R package with functions for univariate truncated normal distributions
+An R package with functions for univariate truncated normal distributions.

+The R package itself is contained in the folder `truncatedNormals`.

 ### Installation